Delegation Criteria

 • Maintain ≥ 5 epochs of continuous voting with ≥ 5,000 SOL minimum stake

-• Vote on ≥ 85% of expected slots (evaluated over the last 30 epochs)
+• Vote on ≥ 97% of expected slots in each of the last 30 epochs

 Failing any single criterion results in an overall score of zero, making the validator ineligible for delegation.